-Plasma Calprotectin: A promising early biomarker for the diagnosis of bacterial infections and sepsis.
+Come to learn more about Calprotectin, and discuss Calprotectin as a promising early biomarker for diagnosis of bacterial infections and sepsis.

 Early diagnosis: bacterial or viral infection?

 The rapidly growing problem with antibiotic resistance has resulted in demands for more specific and restrictive use of antibiotics.
 Biomarkers with ability to diagnose an infection in early stage and distinguish between bacterial and viral infection can possibly reduce overuse of antibiotics.

 Importance of early response to bacterial infections

 Calprotectin is released upon activation of neutrophils as a part of the early response to bacterial infection.
 The ability to predict and detect an infection as early as possible, can:

 add information about diagnosis and risk stratification, which again can

 reduce the morbidity and mortality

 Differentiate between SIRS and sepsis This is especially important in the differentiation between systemic inflammatory response syndrome (SIRS) and sepsis.
 An early diagnosis of sepsis, and hence an early onset of the appropriate therapy is crucial for the patient outcome [2, 3].